UGA - Key Persons

 Job Titles:

-Klostermann has been with UGA since 2007 in administrative and financial roles within the UGA Foundation and the College of Agricultural and Environmental Sciences.
+Klostermann has been with UGA since 2007 in administrative and financial roles within the University of Georgia Foundation and the College of Agricultural and Environmental Sciences.
 She came to Marine Extension and Georgia Sea Grant in 2020.
 She supports the Athens Administrative Office with OneSource financial transaction processing and UGA Foundation donor relations coordination.
 Key duties include weekly UGA Foundation gift acknowledgment, monthly P-card reconciliation, daily OneSource payment requests, and managing UGAMart orders, receipts and invoices.
-Klostermann wears a lot of hats, but enjoys the variety of duties and learning new things every day.
+Klostermann wears many hats, but enjoys the variety of duties and learning new things every day.
 Outside of work, she enjoys traveling, hiking, camping and kayaking with her husband, Bob.

 Job Titles: